HaLfOMEGA888/wickie/README.md

-so this is my discord bot made out of javascript you cant use it it needs alot of pakages if you want to use here you go npm i discord.js@dev npm i canvas npm i moment
+so this is my discord bot made out of javascript you can use then you need alot of pakages these are the ones npm i discord.js@dev npm i canvas npm i moment